armindtoussi/sw-ionic/README.md

 Fixed loading to home page rather than movie component.
 Fixed toPromise usage on components due to it being an anti pattern with rxjs.

+Finished up display pages.
+Decided on removing a large portion of the caching, it didn't really make sense to, basically, cache everything in a local storge on the user device.
+I'd basically, eventually, be downloading the entire api contents on to a user device.
+Instead we're just keeping track of current selection via url.
+We can download things as needed through the api.
+I may implement some light caching later.
+Just to reload what the user is currently on when they paused the app.